Oflameo/pittmesh_dns/setup.md

 * Has access to Debian repositories
 * Host must be listed in ansible inventory file
 * Target host key must be trusted
+* Ansible 2.0 or later on provisioning host

 An example ansible playbook command you would run to is the following.